Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Corporate reporting tools

-Retail must connect waste management with sustainability and circular economy strategy.
+Retail must connect waste management with its sustainability and circular economy strategy.

 Manglai

-Manglai is an environmental and ESG management platform designed specifically for multi-site companies requiring full traceability, automation, and advanced regulatory compliance.
+Manglai is an environmental and ESG management platform designed for multi-site companies that require full traceability, automation and advanced regulatory compliance.

-Unlike generalist solutions or those focused on waste operators, Manglai is built for corporate retail structures that need centralized control without losing store-level visibility.
+Unlike generalist solutions or those focused on waste operators, Manglai is built for corporate retail that needs centralised control without losing store-level visibility.

 • Prepared for Law 7/2022 and CSRD reporting